Lululemon Stores Are Being Robbed All Over The Bay Area

-The Lululemon store in Fresno, California is the latest to be hit by a gang of women who this time stole $17k worth of yoga pants in the middle of the day.
+The Lululemon store in Fresno, California, is the latest to be hit by a gang of women who this time stole $17,000 worth of yoga pants in the middle of the day.
 The popular athletic wear brand has had a rash of robberies all of the state of California, and this time the women were caught on tape.

 People is reporting that the band of three women stole 148 pairs of yoga pants at 3 p.m. on Sunday as customers and employees watched.
-The Fresno Police Department has now released the surveillance tape that shows the women entering the store.
+The Fresno Police Department has now released the surveillance tape that shows the women entering the store, per ABC News.

 “On 7-22-18 at 3 p.m. the suspects entered a business in [the] area of W. Shaw Ave. and N. Palm Ave. and stole over $17,000 worth of clothing,” police said in a statement in the video.
 “If you recognize the suspects or have information regarding this theft contact Detecting Irving at 621-6545 or Crime Stoppers at 498-STOP.”

-The three women walked into the store casually with duffel bags and proceeded to fill them with the more expensive yoga pants which were located near the back of the busy store and customers and employees stood frozen.
+The three women walked into the store casually with duffel bags and proceeded to fill them with the more expensive yoga pants which were located near the back of the busy store as customers and employees stood frozen.

 Yoga pants-loving thieves rob 13 Lululemon stores in $50,000 heist https://t.co/qlCCFjWHbV